scott2000/boat/README.md

 Boat
 ====

+See [the old repo](https://github.com/scott2000/boat-old) for compilation to LLVM IR.
+I never finished this new implementation due to issues with bidirectional type inference of effect variables with subtyping.
+I may resume this project in the future, but it is currently not in active development.

 This is the compiler for the boat programming language *(it's a work in progress so don't expect too much just yet)*